What Causes Stained Teeth?

 How do I remove stains on my teeth?

 “If saliva touches the gel, it will be ineffective.
 The whole model is based on sealing out saliva.
-This way, the gel is going to be active for up to 8 hours of whitening,” Dr. Girard says.
+This way, the gel is going to be active for the entire hour of whitening,” Dr. Girard says.

 “People with yellow stains are seeing results in 3-4 days,” Dr. Girard says.
 “To see stable results at the end, you have to do it for an extended period of time.
 Each time you whiten, the gel is able to penetrate a little deeper inside the tooth, gently breaking apart bonds in stain molecules (chromogens) and making them smaller.”